kwhitley/itty.dev/src/routes/itty-router/nesting/+page.md

 - Similarly, a single downstream `json` handler (shown in the example above) will form a Response for the final returned value, even if the match occured within a child router.

 - Upstream middleware (from the parent router) will still affect downstream routes.
-For example, a single `winthParams` middleware inclusion at the parent router will cover your entire API!
+For example, a single `withParams` middleware inclusion at the parent router will cover your entire API!